-Broadcast content should not seriously violate community standards of taste and decency or unduly offend or disturb the audience, taking into account:
+Broadcast content should not seriously violate community standards of taste and decency or disproportionately unduly offend or disturb the audience, taking into account:

-- the context of the programme and the wider context of the broadcast, and - the information given by the broadcaster to enable the audience to exercise choice and control over their own, and children's, viewing or listening.
+- the context of the programme and the wider context of the broadcast, and the information given by the broadcaster to enable the audience to exer - the information given by the broadcaster to enable the audience to exercise choice and control over their own, and children's, viewing or listening.

 - 1.1 The context in which content occurs and the wider context of the broadcast are important when assessing whether a broadcast has breached standards.
-This may include: - the nature of the broadcast and the channel/station - the broadcast's classification (for on-screen content) - the time of broadcast (scheduling) - any audience advisories/ warnings - the target and likely audience - audience expectations of the channel/station and the content - other information available to the audience about the content, including publicity and promos - the public interest1 in the content - the level of the broadcaster's editorial control over the content (including whether the broadcast was live or pre-recorded, or received via a pass-through channel) - any steps taken by the broadcaster to mitigate the impact of potentially offensive material broadcast unexpectedly or inadvertently (for example by a third party) - any other protections available, for example filtering technology2.
+This may include: - the nature of the programme, the broadcast and the channel/station - the broadcast's classification (for television programmeson-screen content) - the time of broadcast (for free-to-air TVscheduling) - any audience advisories/ warnings - the target and likely audience - audience expectations of the channel/station and the contentprogramme - other information available to the audience about the content programme, including publicity and promos - the public interest in the content programme - the level of the broadcaster's editorial control over the content-programme (including whether the broadcast was live or pre-recorded, or received via a pass-through channel) - any steps taken by the broadcaster to mitigate the impact of potentially offensive material broadcast unexpectedly or inadvertently (for example by a third party) - any other protections available, for example filtering technology.